Friday, January 22, 2021

 "Yes," Mariah agreed, "but those dolls start out grown-up."

-"Why would you cover your beautiful hair?"
+"But why would you want to cover your beautiful hair?"
 Jolena asked.

 "Well," Mariah explained, "I might want to do it so other dolls would look at my face and not just my hair.
 It also would tell them something about me before I even say anything.
 They would know that I'm a girl who is part of a special group."